1 Who are we?

 3 What personal information do we collect?

 If you register for an event, or place an order for our products and/or services, we may collect personally identifiable information about you such as your full name, job title, organisation name and address, email address, and telephone number.
 If you choose to purchase a product/service from us, we or our third-party payment processors will collect your payment information.

 3.1 Third Parties

 We may also receive information about you indirectly as part of a contractual arrangement with a third party e.g., Charity Finance Group.
-In this instance, the personal data will sent to us by email, by CFG, from their database, and will be accessible by the Agenda team, for the purpose of setting up access for you to ABD to complete the Finance Count questionnaire and for communications relating to the study.
+In this instance, the personal data will be sent to us by email, by CFG, from their database, and will be accessible by the Agenda team, for the purpose of setting up access for you to the Agenda Benchmarking Database (ABD) to complete the Finance Count questionnaire and for communications relating to the study.
 The personal data we will process for this purpose is: name, job title, organisation name and address, email address, telephone number/s.
 CFG send us details for the decision-maker and lead user.

 4 What is the lawful basis for collecting the information and how do we use it?

 We may use your information to process orders, carry out contractual obligations, send communications you have requested, or that may be of interest, seek your views on the services we provide, and notify you of changes to our services.